apple-fritter/flowmark/README.md

   running the command.
   This uses a readable format that makes diffs easy to read and use on GitHub.
   It also normalizes all Markdown syntax variations (such as different header or formatting styles).
-This can be useful for documentation workflows and also to compare LLM outputs that are Markdown.
+This can be especially useful for documentation and editing workflows where clean diffs and minimal merge conflicts on GitHub are important.

 - As a **library to autoformat Markdown**.
+For example, it is great to normalize the outputs from LLMs to be consistent, or to run on the inputs and outputs of LLM transformations that edit text, so that the resulting diffs are clean.
+  Having this as a simple Python library makes this easy in AI-related document pipelines.

 - As a **drop-in replacement library for Python's default [`textwrap`](https://docs.python.org/3/library/textwrap.html)** but with more options.